 Children must be able to recall multiplication facts for 2, 3, 4, 5, 8 and 10 times tables.
-Through regular practice in school and at home.
-Children will be tested on each times table, achieving bronze (times table facts in order), silver (times tables)
+Children will be questioned on each table - children need to know the facts - in order, randomly and the related division fact.

 Group and share using the ÷ and = sign.